 Certified Sex Addiction Therapist Program Accreditation

 There is no specific accreditation for sex addiction therapist programs.
-However, in order to work in this field professionals must have a license to provide mental health services.
-In order to obtain a license, candidates must have an advanced degree in a mental health field.
+However, to work in this field, professionals must be licensed to provide mental health services.
+To obtain a license, candidates must have an advanced degree in a mental health field.
 Many states require that this degree be obtained from a school that holds programmatic accreditation for that particular degree.
 These can include:

 - Council for Accreditation of Counseling & Related Educational Programs (CACREP)